Monday, January 16, 2023

 1/2 Cup cooked chickpea or cannellini beans

-3 Cups water or veggie broth
+3 Cups water or vegetable broth

 1 Tsp.
 Meyer lemon or lemon zest